ddev/ddev/docs/content/users/install/ddev-installation.md

 ## Upgrading

-Upgrading DDEV is basically the same process as installing it, because you're upgrading the `ddev` binary that talks with Docker.
+Upgrading DDEV is basically the same process as installing it, because you’re upgrading the `ddev` binary that talks with Docker.
 You can update this file like other software on your system, whether it’s with a package manager or traditional installer.

 === "macOS"